Agricultural adaptation: Scaling-up the adoption of rainwater harvesting techniques

 2) Monitoring approach

-Villages were assigned to receive either in person or remote monitoring.
-Households in the in person monitoring arm will be visited by an enumerator and Ministry staff to record adoption in May-June 2024, just before planting.
+Villages were assigned to receive either prior information about monitoring or not.
+We originally intended to assign households to receive in-person monitoring or not (with all households being monitored remotely), but, based upon prior remote sensing models, we realized that this was not feasible.
+As a result, all households will receive in-person monitoring, and the monitoring will either be being announced or not.
+All households in will be visited by an enumerator and Ministry staff to record adoption in May-June 2024, just before planting.
 The monitors will visit fields where adoption occurred and count the number and spatial extent (i.e., perimeter) of adoption.
-Villages assigned to in-person monitoring are informed of the monitoring protocol at the time of the training.
+Villages assigned to “informed” monitoring are informed of the monitoring protocol at the time of the training.
 This announcement was made during the end-of-training survey, rather than as a public and village-level announcement.

 3) Training size